sjspielman/datascience_for_biologists/docs/misc/path_lesson.md

 ## Instructions for in-class activity on 2/24/21
 #### Data Science for Biologists, Spring 2021

 > This activity uses the RStudio Cloud Project "Paths and file input-output".
-Start this project as you would start a homework, but remember - **this is NOT A GRADED HOMEWORK!
-Just an in-class activity!**
+Click the "Start" button you see with this Project to get a copy of this project!

-In the virtual cloud computer you are using on the RStudio Cloud website, by default, your *working directory* (aka, folder where you are running R from) is `/cloud/project/`.
-There are several files and directories you see inside this directory, which have this nested structure:
+In the virtual cloud computer you are using on the RStudio Cloud website, by default, your *working directory* (aka, folder where you are working in R from) is `/cloud/project/`.
+There are several files and directories you see inside this directory, which have this _directory structure_:

 ```
 /cloud/project/